KasonBraley/tvRepo/README.md

 ## Overview

-Keep track of your favorite pieces of entertainment.
+#### Keep track of your favorite pieces of entertainment.
 Always be up to date with the latest releases.

+Original idea and initial code comes from a [team project](https://github.com/cf-301-group-2021/entertainment-tracker) I worked on while at a coding bootcamp.

+This is my progression of the application so I can learn new technologies and implement new features.

 ## Installation